-There are 3 major types of trombones in use today.
-Let’s explore them a bit.
+There are 3 main types of trombones in regular use today, plus a number of rarer variants.
+Let's explore them all.

 Tenor Trombone